Cafeteria Flooring Vancouver, BC

 - Commercial resin flooring experience across BC

-- Zone-based traction planning for cafeterias
+- Zone-based traction planning for cafeteria environments

-- Professional surface prep (adhesion-first)
+- Professional mechanical surface prep

 - Clear scheduling and communication

-Long-Term Value for Food Service Spaces
+Long-Term Value for Cafeteria Spaces

 - Lower maintenance and faster cleanup